gl-inet/docs4.x/docs/interface_guide/lan.md

 On the left side of web Admin Panel -> NETWORK -> LAN

-## Private Network
+## LAN

-The **Private Network** is the network if your devices connect to the Main WiFi or connect via an ethernet cable.
+The LAN is the network if your devices connect to the Main WiFi or connect via an ethernet cable.

 The **Router IP Address** is **192.168.8.1** by default.
 You can change it if it conflicts with your network.